 If SQL is the backbone of so many systems, you’d assume it supports a very narrow ecosystem of rigid standards and certifications, right?
 Wrong.
 When it comes to SQL certifications, it’s very much a Wild West out there, with different companies issuing different certifications based on their own SQL standards.
 If you’re learning SQL, it’s worth staying flexible.

-Dave Hatter, cybersecurity consultant for intrust-IT, which offers IT support and cybersecurity services, reminds us of the “gold standard” for SQL: ISO/IEC 9075:2016, which defines the structures and procedures for executing SQL statements.
+Dave Hatter, cybersecurity consultant for intrust-IT, which offers IT support and cybersecurity services, reminds us of the “gold standard” for SQL standards: ISO/IEC 9075:2016, which defines the structures and procedures for executing SQL statements.
+Learning that is key, before you begin considering training and certiifcations.

 “Different database vendors have their own implementations based on [ISO/IEC 9075:2016]” Hatter told Dice.“Microsoft and Sybase have T-SQL, Oracle has PL/SQL.
 So most vendors have their own vendor-sponsored certifications.”